Hardlymoving writes about do-it-yourself automobile maintenance on various makes and models.

 The outer edge of the new speaker, assuming it is a 6.5-inch speaker, should fit into the opening with no problem.

-- Mix some epoxy glue (no other type of glue is likely to be strong enough) and place a heavy coat of the glue around the front of the speaker frame.
+- Mix some epoxy glue (no other type of glue is likely to be strong enough) and place a heavy coat of it around the front of the speaker frame.

 - Use some 2x6 blocks of wood to elevate the speaker frame above the table.